ymelnykov/cs50/README.md

 **Collection page** resembles the Giveaways page in both the appearance and the functionality, but the giveaway set it operates with is limited to the giveaways found in the user’s collection.

-**Profile page** allows the user to change its personal data using the prefilled form, and change the user’s password with use of another form.
+**Profile page** allows the user to change his/her personal data using the prefilled form, and change the user’s password with use of another form.

 **Submit page** helps to submit a new giveaway.